Business Continuity Planning

 Cambridge Risk Solutions can work with you to develop plans that are suitable for your organisation; pragmatic and user-friendly, but also that use the tools and styles that suit your organisational culture.

 Plan structures varies from organisation to organisation: smaller organisations may have a single business continuity plan covering everything, whilst larger ones may have an overarching corporate plan supported by a number of functional or business unit plans.

 Whatever structure you choose, ISO 22313 provides an invaluable checklist of the areas to cover.
 Some of the key elements of planning are explained below.

 Roles and Responsibilities

-The first stage in Business Continuity planning is defining an appropriate incident response structure: that is the team, or teams, who are responsible for coordinating the organisation’s response to a disruption.
-Smaller organisations may only need a single Incident Management Team (IMT) but many larger organisations apply the Emergency Services model of having a hierarchy of teams as follows:
+The first stage in BCM planning is defining appropriate roles and responsibilities.
+In particular you need to define the team, or teams, who are responsible for coordinating the organisation’s response to a disruption.
+Smaller organisations may only need a single incident management team (IMT) but many larger organisations apply the Emergency Services model of having a hierarchy of teams as follows: